mds1/auction-house/README.md

 const { splitter: splitterAddress } = log.args; // this is our address
 ```

-5. You can create a `Splitter` contract instance pointing to `splitterAddress` to interact with it, create a new auction, etc. We'll now fast forward until the completion of an auction, after `endAuction` was called, and demonstrate how to claim funds
+5. You can create a `Splitter` contract instance pointing to `splitterAddress` to interact with it, create a new auction, etc. Make sure to transfer the NFT to the Splitter contract before creating an auction.
+We'll now fast forward until the completion of an auction, after `endAuction` was called, and demonstrate how to claim funds

 6. Generate the merkle proof for the address you want to claim funds for, then call the `claim` method.
 A similar process would be used for `batchClaim`.
 Generating this proof requires access to the original `allocations` array so you can generate the proof.
 We assume `splitter` is an ethers contract instance pointing to a specific `Splitter` contract.